pddasig/Machine-Learning-Competition-2023/README.md

 ### <a>Sponsoring Opportunities</a>
 Attention all companies interested in supporting data-driven solutions and innovative technologies!

-We are excited to announce our upcoming well-log depth shift machine learning competition and are seeking sponsors to help make it a success.
+We are excited to announce our upcoming **Automatic Well-Log Depth Shift with Data-Driven Methods** machine learning competition and are seeking sponsors to help make it a success.

-This competition aims to challenge participants to develop innovative solutions for depth shift correction in well logs, which are crucial data sources for the oil and gas industry.
+This competition aims to challenge participants to develop innovative solutions for automatic depth shift correction for well logs, which are crucial data sources for the oil and gas industry.
 By sponsoring this competition, your company can help us promote this critical task and encourage data science enthusiasts to develop solutions that will help advance the industry.

-Sponsoring our competition is an excellent opportunity for your company to showcase your brand to a targeted audience of data scientists, machine learning engineers, and other professionals interested in data-driven solutions.
-You will receive prominent visibility on our website and social media channels, and we will acknowledge your support in our press releases and other promotional materials.
+Sponsoring our competition is an excellent opportunity for your company to showcase your brand to a targeted audience of petrophysicists, petroleum engineers, data scientists, machine learning engineers, and other professionals interested in data-driven solutions.
+You will receive prominent visibility on our website, conferences and social media channels, and we will acknowledge your support in our press releases (journals and conference preceedings) and other promotional materials.

 We invite all interested companies to consider sponsoring our event.
-Please find attached the sponsorship package, which outlines the various sponsorship opportunities available.
+Please contact us via our email **pdda_sig@spwla.org**.

 Thank you for considering our proposal.
 We look forward to hearing from you soon.